Exotic Picard groups and chromatic vanishing via the Gross-Hopkins duality: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Matt Ando, Agn\`es Beaudry, Mark Behrens, Paul Goerss, Hans-Werner Henn, Guchuan Li, Doug Ravenel, and Vesna Stojanoska for helpful discussions related to this work.
+We would also like to thank the anonymous referees for their comments and suggestions on revisions.
 Some of this work was done while the first author was at the Max-Planck-Institute for Mathematics, and the second author was at University of Illinois Urbana-Champaign as a visiting scholar.
 We would like to thank both institutes for their hospitality and support.

+N. Zhang was partially supported by NSF Grant DMS-2304719 during the revision of this work.